BLM Wild Horse and Burro Sale Information

 The BLM protects, manages, and controls wild horses and burros under the authority of the 1971 Wild Free-Roaming Horses and Burros Act.
 As an agency that administers the public lands for multiple uses, the BLM works to ensure that herd populations across 10 Western states are in balance with rangeland resources and other uses of the public lands.

 To achieve this balance, the BLM must remove thousands of mustangs and burros from the range each year to control the size of herds, which have virtually no predators and can double in population every four years.
 The estimated free-roaming population of wild horses and burros on BLM-managed lands (as of March 1, 2014) is approximately 49,209, which exceeds by more than 22,500 the number determined to be the appropriate management level.
-Off the range (as of July 2014), there were 47,272 other wild horses and burros cared for in short-term corrals and long-term pastures.
-All animals in short- or long-term holding are protected by the BLM under the 1971 law.
+Off the range, as of November 2014, there are 48,447 other wild horses and burros fed and cared for at short-term corrals and long-term pastures.
+All wild horses and burros in holding, like those roaming Western public rangelands, are protected by the BLM under the 1971 Wild Free-Roaming Horses and Burros Act, as amended.

 After wild horses and burros are removed from the range, the BLM works to place as many animals as possible into private care through adoption or sales.
 Since 1971, the BLM has placed more than 230,000 wild horses and burros into private ownership through adoption, a process in which a citizen may receive the title of ownership to an animal after one year (with a limit of four titles per year, regardless of the number adopted).